 To promote autonomy for adults with special needs through transferable skills training, volunteer experiences and recreation opportunities so that they may reach their own unique levels of independence.

 WAVE (Work and Volunteer Experience) Ottawa is a work and recreation program for adults with special needs open to participants of all levels of ability.
-Founded by Dovercourt Recreation Association in April 2013, WAVE operates out of the Bluesfest School of Musical Arts (or BSOMA).
+Founded by Dovercourt Recreation Association in April 2013, WAVE operates at the Centre.
 Through a combination of skills training, volunteer experience, and recreational activities WAVE staff help participants (referred to as apprentices) increase their independence at home, work, and in the community.
 The program also gives apprentices a chance to develop their social skills and build meaningful relationships with staff and peers.

 The WAVE program runs Monday to Friday, 9:00 AM-3:00 PM.
 A typical day consists of work placements or skills training in the morning, followed by a recreational activity (usually swimming at Dovercourt or a walk through the community) in the afternoon.
 Throughout the day staff and apprentices work together to develop a wide range of different skills, including: